PhotoBooth

 What is the strongest possible passport in the world?

-The ranking of the world’s passports is a stable system.
+The ranking of the world’s strongest passports is a stable system.
 However, it tends to be changing these days.
 The Henley Passport Index, the most authoritative and accurate report in the field, run by the global citizenship and residence advisory firm Henley & Partners and their research team, presents very interesting data.

-The Henley Passport Index—global passport rankings
+The Henley Strongest Passport Index—global passport rankings

 The Henley Passport Index is a trustworthy, recognized annual ranking report based on exclusive travel information data from the International Air Transport Authority (IATA).